uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 There must also be dialogue and action in communities across the country.
 Reconciliation must happen across all sectors of Canadian society.
 Canadians still have much to learn from each other.
-Past generations of newcomers faced injustices and prejudice similar to those experienced by residential school students and<!--x-->
+Past generations of newcomers faced injustices and prejudice similar to those experienced by residential school students and <!-- page 361 -->their families.
-their families.
 More recent immigrants have struggled with racism and misconceptions as they come to take their place in the Canadian nation.

 Despite the many barriers to reconciliation, this Commission remains cautiously optimistic.